Paul-Hi/Mango/README.md

 * Building and running on Linux and Windows.
 * Basic support of GLTF models (No animations yet, some features missing, no draco encoding)
 * HDR support and image based lighting
-* Basic GUI with DearImGui
+* Basic GUI with DearImGui with widgets
 * Many physically based rendering features
 * Deferred rendering with OpenGL backend
 * Entity Component System